-Some of the practices we have described - cut and paste, for example - may disrupt some of the detailed structure of the motion signal to which people are often extremely sensitive.
-Several researchers have used light-dot displays, also referred to as biological motion stimuli, to study perception of human movements [122].
-The light-dot displays show only dots or patches of light that move with the main joints of walking figures, but even these minimal cues have been shown to be sufficient for viewers to make detailed assessments of the nature of both the motion and the underlying figure[185].
-Work by Cutting and Kozlowski showed that viewers easily recognized friends by their walking gaits on lightdot displays[82].
-They also reported that the gender of unfamiliar walkers was readily identifiable, even after the number of lights had been reduced to just two located on the ankles[205].
-In a published note, they later explained that the two light-dot decisions were probably attributable to stride length[206].
-Continuing this work, Barclay, Cutting, and Kozlowski showed that gender recognition based on walking gait required between 1.6 and 2.7 seconds of display, or about two step cycles[22, 83].
+People are often extremely sensitive to the detailed structure of a motion.
+Several researchers have used light-dot displays, also referred to as biological motion stimuli, to study perception of human movements [137].
+The light-dot displays show only dots or patches of light that move with the main joints of walking figures, but even these minimal cues have been shown to be sufficient for viewers to make detailed assessments of the nature of both the motion and the underlying figure[211].
+Work by Cutting and Kozlowski showed that viewers easily recognized friends by their walking gaits on lightdot displays[92].
+They also reported that the gender of unfamiliar walkers was readily identifiable, even after the number of lights had been reduced to just two located on the ankles[238].
+In a published note, they later explained that the two light-dot decisions were probably attributable to stride length[239].
+Continuing this work, Barclay, Cutting, and Kozlowski showed that gender recognition based on walking gait required between 1.6 and 2.7 seconds of display, or about two step cycles[29, 93].
 Not much is known about what inclines people toward or away from the judgement that a motion is "good" or "natural".
-It is known that the choice of rendering has an effect, with more naturalistic renderings making people more inclined to reject motions [157, 156].
+It is known that the choice of rendering has an effect, with more naturalistic renderings making people more inclined to reject motions [178, 177].